Stephan-Voss/layoutium/README.md

 ~ Exporting Files ~
 Pages can be exported to .pdf or .png through the File menu.
 If you have a text file with a simple list of page layout .json files, the items in it can be turned into a collage by running batch jobs.
 Useful for, say, making pdfs with cards lined up for printing.
 The export text file must be formatted like so:
 <code>pdfFileName = cards.pdf ; pdfResolution = 300 ; pdfColorModel = CMYK ; pdfSizeX = 210 ; pdfSizeY= 297 ; pdfUnit = mm ; separator = 4
 fileName = card1.layout.json ; posX = 120 ; posY = 120 ; newPage = 0
 fileName = card2.layout.json ; posX = -1 ; posY = -1 ; newPage = 0
 fileName = card2.layout.json ; posX = -1 ; posY = -1 ; newPage = 0</code>
 ... etc.
+pdfResolution is in dpi.
+pdfSizesX & pdfSizesY can be set to mm.
+Trying anything else will result in incehs.
+Files will be placed and fitted on the page automatically if you give posX and posY as negative integers.
+Setting positive integer values instead will force the (upper left corner of the) item to be placed at the given coordinates.
+Setting newPage=1 will force the item onto a new page.
+Better remember to give it coordinates, in this case...
+The separator value in pixels is added to make (blank) space between the components.
+Setting pdfColorModel to anything other than CMYK will result in RGB.

 ~ Known Issues ~
 Bug 001: When opening files, canceling may throw unhandled exceptions.